top of page

 • Natural environment

-• Responses more ‘in the moment’
+• Responses are more ‘in the moment’

-• Sampling over longer duration
+• Sampling over a longer duration

 • More time for detailed, well-considered responses